 2. Position your body such that it is perpendicular to the target.
 This means that the left side of your body should be facing your target.

 3. Place the ball to the right side of your body, in line with your back foot.
 Remember to keep your knees bent and your body low.

 4. As you push the ball forward towards your target, shift your weight from your back foot to your front foot.
 Rotate your hips as well in order to produce a more powerful hit.

 5. Remember that you shouldn’t lose contact between the ball and the stick!
 After you release the ball, make sure to follow through - your stick should be pointing towards your target.

-Just learning how to pass will not make you a better player and you should always remember to keep practising, be it with shooting drills or dribbling drills.
+Just learning how to pass will not make you a better player and you should always remember to keep practising, be it with shooting drills

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.